GeWu-Lab/MUSIC-AVQA/README.md

    - Raw videos (trimmed): Available at [Google Drive (50GB zipped)](http://www.google.com/) or [Baidu Drive (50GB zipped)](https://www.baidu.com/).

-   - Download raw videos in the Music--AVQA dataset.
-The downloaded videos will be in the data/Music--AVQA_dataset/video folder.
+   - Download raw videos in the MUSIC-AVQA dataset.
+The downloaded videos will be in the data/MUSIC-AVQA_dataset/video folder.

    - Pandas and ffmpeg libraries are required.

 3. **Data pre-processing**

    Extract audio waveforms from videos.
-The extracted audios will be in the data/Music--AVQA_dataset/audio folder. `moviepy library` is used to read videos and extract audios.
+The extracted audios will be in the data/MUSIC-AVQA_dataset/audio folder. `moviepy library` is used to read videos and extract audios.

    ```python
    python feat_script/extract_audio_cues/extract_audio.py
    ```

    Extract video frames from videos.
-The extracted frames will be in the data/Music--AVQA_dataset/frames folder.
+The extracted frames will be in the data/MUSIC-AVQA_dataset/frames folder.

    ```python
    python feat_script/extract_visual_frames/extract_frames_adaptive_script.py